 The Office of Information Security is currently comprised of the Chief Information Security Officer (CISO), who reports to the Chief Information Officer (CIO) and two full-time Information Security Analysts who reports to the CISO.
 The Information Security team also works closely with other campus units both within and external to IT.

-The Division of Information Technology has acquired, implemented and operates a number of key networks, system and application architecture components which play an information role in information security and reflect a defense-in-depth strategy.
+The Division of Information Technology has acquired, implemented and operates a number of key components which play an information role in information security architecture and reflect a defense-in-depth strategy in the protection of University networks, system and applications.
 A number of these items are highlighted below:

-- Network perimeter security – the Marshall University Network (MUNet) is secured at the perimeter through the use of high-availability next-generation network firewall which provides network intrusion detection and malicious content filtering, and network address translation (NAT) to limit unsolicited inbound connections.
+- Network perimeter security – the Marshall University Network (MUNet) is secured at the perimeter using high-availability next-generation network firewall which provides network intrusion detection and malicious content filtering, and network address translation (NAT) to limit unsolicited inbound connections.

-- Secure Remote Access – remote access is provided through the use of a virtual private network (VPN) and remote desktop terminal service access.
+- Secure Remote Access – remote access is provided using virtual private network (VPN) and remote desktop terminal service access.

-- E-mail and Endpoint Security Services – the campus utilizes additional layers of anti-spam and anti-malware software which are used to eliminate malicious and disruptive content arriving via e-mail or other file transfer methods.
+- E-mail and Endpoint Security Services – the campus utilizes additional layers of anti-spam and anti-malware software which eliminate malicious and disruptive content arriving via e-mail or other file transfer methods.

 - Centralized IT Datacenter – core information technology services are housed primarily in the campus data center located on the Huntington, WV campus in the Drinko Library.
 This facility is designed both for physical security (data center doors are 2-factor authenticated, 24×7 security cameras, smoke detection and fire suppression) and high-availability (uninterruptible power supply with standby diesel generator back-up).